cc-hpc-itwm/UpConv/README.md

 ## Training Netwroks

 ### Training vanilla models
-We train different GAN models using this [repo] (https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Pytorch).
+We train different GAN models using this [repo](https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Pytorch).
 Then, we employ our Visualization script to analyse the frequency behaviour.

 ### Training Spectral Regularization models
 Make the following changes to incorporate the regularizer.
 Then, train the model.